-There’s much more to the Wizz Air Cardiff Half Marathon weekend than the running.
+There’s much more to the Cardiff Half Marathon weekend than the running.
 There’s a whole city to explore and culture to absorb.
 Cardiff, the capital city of Wales, is home to much of the country’s cultural heritage.

 We’ve outlined some of the best things to do in and around

 the city, assuming you’ll be arriving on the Friday and leaving the Monday

 Arriving on a Friday evening, you’ll be entering into a vibrant city with city workers enjoying the end of their week.
 Choose to soak up the atmosphere in the city centre, or head into Grangetown and give the Tramshed a visit – where you’ve got the option of live music, cosy cinema screenings and mini festivals.

 The Cardiff Half Junior kicks off proceedings on Saturday morning just outside City Hall in Cathays Park.
 A whole host of family races and activities will be taking place, so be sure to check it out to get your first feel of the Cardiff Half Marathon experience.
 While you’re there, check out the National Museum just next to the City Hall, with its collection of art and natural history.

 If you’re wanting to explore the city’s surroundings, head out

 to the Brecon Beacons to either see or walk Pen Y Fan, the highest peak in